daniellima338/DiveIn/README.md

 ## **Design Choices**

 ### Fonts
  I have visited [Google Fonts](https://fonts.google.com/ "Google Fonts") to explore the various options.
-The fonts used in this project are [Ubuntu] (https://fonts.google.com/specimen/Ubuntu?query=Ubuntu) in different sizes depending on the importance of the text.
-The font have a light readthrough and do not come of as strong to the eye.
-It goes well in line with the design of the webiste.
+The font i use in this project are [Lobster] (https://fonts.google.com/specimen/Lobster#standard-styles).
+The font is itallic as has a wavy look, which fits well with the diving theme.

 ### Icons
 I have used icons from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
 There is a limited amount of icons.
 But they fit the corresponding text.